top of page

 • has a well-functioning API and lightning-fast order execution in conjunction with my platform (I use Algocloud)

-• offers a user-friendly broker portal and integration with TradingView
+• offers a user-friendly broker portal and ideal also a integration with TradingView

 • has a good manual, forum, and helpdesk (hopefully not needed at all)

-In 2022, I thought that unfortunately such an ideal does not exist, working without satisfaction with many brokers (I will omit their names in silence), until ...
+In 2022, I thought that unfortunately such an ideal does not exist, working with many brokers, until ...
 I tried Alpaca and ... eureka!
 It turns out that you can meet all the above requirements at once.
 Since then, over the following months, I have been convinced that it was one of the best fundamental choices in my business.

-Because I like diversification, I also have several trading accounts with other brokers, including the largest one in IBKR, but Alpaca is my no.1.
-Therefore, forgive me that my research below will focus solely on this broker.
+Because I like diversification, I also have several trading accounts with other brokers, including Etoro and IBKR, but for algorithmic trading Alpaca is currently my no.1.
+Therefore, forgive me that my research below will focus at the moment only on this broker.
 I recommend testing it.
 If you already have experience and the ability to compare, I think your opinions will be similar.

-Costs in algorithmic trading are of huge importance mainly due to the large number of transactions executed.
-Currently, I am executing around 10-50 trades per day on my accounts, so for example, with a commission of around $5 per trade (example costs for Tradestation users outside the USA), the monthly amounts for such operations can be quite high, and for smaller accounts, such a cost could blow up even the best strategies.
-Fortunately, Alpaca has real $0 commissions, as well as negligible exchange fees like REG/TAF, which I will explain more about below.
+Costs in algorithmic trading are of huge importance mainly due to the possible large number of transactions executed.
+Currently, I am executing around 10-50 trades per day on my accounts, so for example, with a commission of around $5 per trade (example costs for Tradestation users outside the USA), the monthly amounts for such operations can be quite high, and for smaller accounts, such a cost could blow up even the best short term strategies.
+Many experienced traders remember the times when opening and closing a stock position involved costs of even 20-100 USD, fortunately, those times are behind us and 0$ commision is a new standard.

 What is the real spread on stocks and how to avoid paying it?